qwertie/learn-react/docs/tutorial-2.md

 Welcome to Part 2 of this series!
 Here we will go on a tour of the JavaScript tools ecosystem.
 This part is not about React (we'll get to that in [Part 5](tutorial-5.md)) but it does include a simple React component.

-Actually this is a **grand** tour, and we'll talk about writing your app in four different ways:
+Actually this is a **grand** tour, and we'll talk about writing your app in three different ways:

 - A. The Easiest Way (with Parcel)
 - B. The Way of Fewest Tools (i.e. the do-it-yourself way)
 - C. The Webpack way
-- D. The Gulp way

 Afterward there will be a [summary](tutorial-3.md) to remind you of the key points.